 2. White-box testing

 White Box Testing is a software testing method in which the underlying structure, layout, and code of the software are examined to ensure that the input-output flow is correct and to improve design, usability, and security.
 It is also known as clear box testing or Full Knowledge Testing.

 Grey box testing is a software testing approach used to test a software product or application with just a limited understanding of the application's internal structure.
 The goal of gray box testing is to look for and detect faults caused by poor code structure or application use.

 Vulnerability testing or vulnerability assessment is the practice of assessing security risks in software systems to reduce the likelihood of threats.
 The goal of vulnerability testing is to reduce the likelihood of hackers gaining unauthorized access to systems.

-It includes scanning of networks, systems, and other parts of the ecosystem.
-Network and wireless assessment, host assessment, database assessment, and applications scans are a few types of vulnerability assessments.
+It includes scanning networks, systems, and other parts of the ecosystem.
+Network and wireless assessment, host assessment, database assessment, and application scans are a few types of vulnerability assessments.

 5. Penetration testing

 A penetration test, often known as a pen test, is an attempt to evaluate the security of software by exploiting its weaknesses in a safe manner.
 Human-based penetration testing is a manual process that is executed by human beings having special skill sets.

 While different tools are used in this process, human ingenuity is applied to exploit vulnerabilities and test for any attack.
 You will get all the necessary details of these testing methods in the OWASP Mobile Security Testing Guide.